 I realized that finalizing and sharing my music was the part that scared me the most.
 I was afraid.
 I was afraid of marking something complete because then I would have to answer to my own work.
 I could and would be held accountable for the result, which my perfectionism was never going to be happy with.
 If I was going to wait until I was 100% happy with something, I was going to be waiting a very long time.
 But sharing what we create with others is the whole reason the majority of us make things.
 We create to inspire, invoke emotion, entertain and teach and that doesn’t work without an audience.

-My whole life I was coming up with excuses as to why I didn’t finish things and since these were mostly personal endeavors there were no immediate consequences.
+My whole life, I was coming up with excuses as to why I didn’t finish things, and since these were mostly personal endeavors, there were no immediate consequences.
 The consequence eventually caught up and arrived in the form of my inner turmoil.
 My soul couldn’t stand being a phony anymore.
 My brain subconsciously was trying to protect my ego at the cost of my happiness.
-If I don’t finish something then it can never be judged, and if it can never be judged, then I’ll never have to answer to the true quality of my work.
-If people can’t judge my work than I can continue pretending I’m better than I really am.
+If I don’t finish something, it can never be judged, and if it can never be judged, then I’ll never have to answer to the true quality of my work.
+If people can’t judge my work, I can continue pretending I’m better than I really am.

 The truth is talent has nothing to do with any of it.
 I was being held back by an extremely detrimental habit.
 It took a deliberate change in my mindset and a newfound dedication to self-discipline to snap out of it and begin to realize my potential.

 For instance, if you want to be an artist but can’t finish a song.
-Start small, give yourself a task of completing a 10-30 second piece of music with no vocals.
+Start small.
+Give yourself a task of completing a 10-30 second piece of music with no vocals.
 Make a list of the instruments you want to include, then give yourself a reasonable time limit.
 When the time limit is up, stop.
 Mark it complete and share it with the internet or even just a friend.
-Pretend that you’re being commissioned by a client and you have a deadline that can’t be missed.
-In the real world, deadlines are a very real thing and it’s extremely rare you’ll ever have an unlimited amount of time to work on something.
+Pretend you’re being commissioned by a client, and you have a deadline that can’t be missed.
+In the real world, deadlines are a very real thing, and it’s extremely rare you’ll ever have an unlimited amount of time to work on something.
 So why give yourself that kind of freedom when working on your own projects?
 This was my problem.
-I was giving myself an unlimited amount of time to work on things so I was using it!
+I was giving myself an unlimited amount of time to work on things, so I was using it!
 A lot of us work better with restrictions.
 Leaving tasks open-ended and giving ourselves too many choices can lead to being less productive.
-If you’re struggling to finish your songs try giving yourself fewer options.
+If you’re struggling to finish your songs, try giving yourself fewer options.
 Leaving projects open-ended makes things feel daunting and difficult to complete.

-Whenever you first start something you enjoy it’s fun and exciting but that feeling doesn’t last, it will fade away and you’ll realize there’s hard work to be done.
-Projects aren’t always going to seem fun, exciting or even relevant.
-You might not get an immediate reward, it might be difficult, annoying, or strenuous but there’s a reason you started them.
+Whenever you first start something you enjoy, it’s fun and exciting, but that feeling doesn’t last, it will fade away, and you’ll realize there’s hard work to be done.
+Projects aren’t always going to seem fun, exciting, or even relevant.
+You might not get an immediate reward, and it might be difficult, annoying, or strenuous, but there’s a reason you started them.